MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-how-to-create-an-olap-cube-using-a-management-pack.md

  All elements other than MeasureGroups are optional.

- When you define an OLAP cube using the schema above and you import the management pack, the System Center 2012 - Service Manager data warehouse deploys the cube using SQL Server Analysis Management Objects \(AMO\), and it creates the required infrastructure to maintain it.
+ When you define an OLAP cube using the schema above and you import the management pack, the System Center 2012 - Service Manager data warehouse deploys the cube using SQL&nbsp;Server Analysis Management Objects \(AMO\), and it creates the required infrastructure to maintain it.
 For example, you can create a simple OLAP cube based on *ComputerHostsOperatingSystemFact*.
 The following illustration is the dimensional view of the fact in the warehouse.

  ![Diagram of dimensional view](../media/ops-comptuerhostsoperatingsystemfact.png)